DrewJay/Predator/README.md

 <strong>*exampleShape = ```[[Predator.max(2), 2], [Predator.max(1), 1]]```</strong>

+When session is finished, ```generated``` level is created in configuration where specific session-generated and training information are stored.

 ## Good practices
 ### Exception handling
 Almost every function Predator instance offers is asynchronous and can return specific error, which makes debugging easier.
 It is therefore good